ethanpil/snips/README.md

 ## Position the Cursor

-You can tell Snips to position the cursor with anoptional command code exclusively on the last line of a snippet file: <<-X
+You can tell Snips to position the cursor after inserting the snippet with an optional command code which is placed on the last line of a snippet file: `<<-X`
 Replace X with the number of spaces FROM THE END OF THE FILE to reverse the cursor.

 For example if your snippet file contained the following code: